Samsung/tizen-docs/docs/platform/what-is-tizen/profiles/tv.md

 - **Updated graphics engine and Wayland computer protocol**
 The benefit of using the latest Tizen 3.0 platform is the software, which provides new functionality thanks to an updated graphics engine and Wayland computer protocol.
 These deliver enhanced graphics, improved stability, and an improved user interface, creating a more desirable Smart TV user experience.
 - **Voice Touch**
-Voice Touch, one of the new Smart TV "touch" capabilities, provides the user with a more intuitive way to use the voice recognition function.
-When the user wants to run an app on the TV, they can say the title out loud on their remote control.
-The icon is then activated and the application launches without navigation or other actions.
+Voice Touch, one of the new Smart TV "touch" capabilities, provides the user a more intuitive way to use the voice recognition function.
+When the user says out loud the title on the TV Apps screen into their remote control, the icon is activated and the application launched without any navigation or other actions.
 - **Making applications with Tizen .NET**
 By the end of 2017, Samsung plans to make the Tizen .NET framework public.
 Since announcing last November its collaboration with Microsoft on .NET open-source projects, such as .NET Core and Xamarin.Forms, Samsung has steadily released preview versions of the Tizen .NET SDK to help you build more powerful applications.
 The previews allow you to practice on the new framework and encourage you to participate in the framework's ongoing development.